What Are the Odds Your City Gets Overrun by Tourists This Summer?

 The fastest-growing major tourism destination in the US top 10 at +5.6% year-on-year.
 4.2 million annual visitors to a city of 94,000.
 2.016 million arrive in summer.
 Infrastructure strain is documented.
 Resident protests are on record.

-21:1 peak ratio +5.6% YoY growth Resident protests documented
+21:1 peak ratio +5.6% year-on-year growth Resident protests documented

 5 St Augustine, Florida